Alevegreen/Agtechcourse_finproject/README.md

 * Calculated VPD
 * Calculated Evopotranspiration

+Project images folder includes pictures of the components connected to the microcontroller.

 List of components:

 1. GY-b11 280 barometric pressure sensor (also measures temperature and RH but not included in code)